You asked and we answered.

 2. What’s a career community?
 Career communities are how employees who are doing similar work or who have similar career interests across the university connect regularly to network, share information and determine best practices.
 The career development committee is designing a mentoring program with resources and support for both mentors and mentees.
 Career communities are the structure around which these career development opportunities will be provided in the new HR plan.

 3. How do I get my manager to support my career development?
-In the proposed policy, the expectation is for employees to engage in and managers to support the career development process.
+In the new policy, the expectation is for employees to engage in and managers to support the career development process.
 The updated performance management process provides the infrastructure to implement this new expectation for both employees and managers.
 The career development planning phase will document agreed upon career development opportunities in which employees will participate.
-The draft policies specify that managers are expected to support employees in pursuit of their career interests, to adopt practices that promote career development throughout their area and to allow employees participation in appropriate developmental opportunities.
+The policy specifies that managers are expected to support employees in pursuit of their career interests, to adopt practices that promote career development throughout their area and to allow employees participation in appropriate developmental opportunities.
 Managers will be evaluated on these expectations in their own performance review.
 It is important for the employee to be clear on what their career development interests are and work collaboratively with their supervisor to determine their strategic goals for the position and define ways to develop their goals.

 4. What happens to the tuition waiver if I switch to the new plan?
-There are no proposed changes to the current policy on tuition waiver/tuition reimbursement.
+There are no changes to the current policy on tuition waiver/tuition reimbursement.

 5. What happens if your department doesn’t have the money or resources to advance your career development?
 Career development can take many forms and they don’t have to be expensive.
 There are books that one can read, internet-based listservs to participate in, free online courses through Lynda.com, and low-cost webinars.
 In addition, the new career communities being created across the university are intended to provide new cost-effective resources for employee professional development.
 With so many employees across VCU doing similar work or having similar career interests, the career communities can host brown bag lunches, invite guest speakers, and sponsor on-site annual conferences.